+APPLIED ARTS DIVISION

+Poli 201

-APPLIED ARTS DIVISION Poli 201 3 Credit Course Fall Semester, 2016
+3 Credit Course

+Winter Semester, 2018

 INTRODUCTION TO POLITICAL THOUGHT

-INSTRUCTOR: Eric Scarffe, MA, PHD (in progress) OFFIC
+INSTRUCTOR: Eric Scarffe, MA, PHD (in progress)

+OFFICE HOURS: TBA

-OFFICE LOCATION: Online
+OFFICE LOCATION: N/A CLASSROOM: Online

-E-MAIL: escarffe@yukoncollege.yk.ca
+E-MAIL: escarffe@yukoncollege.yk.ca TIME: Not Applicable

 TELEPHONE: (867) 668-8770 (Admin Ast.)

-OFFICE HOURS: TBA

-CLASSROOM: Online Delivery TIME: Online

-Dates: Sept 7 - Dec 20, 2016
+Dates: January 3, 2018 - April

+25, 2018

 COURSE CALENDAR DESCRIPTION

 This course introduces students to the political ideas that are basic to modern democratic theory and manifested in the processes and institutions of the Canadian system of government.
 Students will study classical political theory and contemporary developments in Political Science.
 Students practice critical thinking through exercises such as direct political debate with their peers.

 COURSE DESCRIPTION

-This course is designed to introduce students to the ideas that are basic to modern political thought and manifested in the processes and institutions of the Canadian system of democratic governance.
-It will cover a wide range of ideas that will expose participants to classical political theory as well as contemporary developments in Political Science.
-The relevance of these concepts to current political issues is established through lectures and in student debates.
+This course is will cover a wide range of ideas that will expose participants to classical political theory as well as contemporary developments in Political Science.
+The relevance of these concepts to current political issues is established through lectures and in class discussions.

 The course endeavors to develop students' critical thinking abilities.
-Guest speakers, a simulation exercise, a required debate and class discussion will offer opportunities for all to participate in the process of deepening their awareness and understanding of key concepts and thinkers that have influenced contemporary political thought.
+Lectures, activities, and class discussion will offer opportunities for all to participate in the process of deepening their awareness and understanding of key concepts and thinkers that have influenced contemporary political thought.

 Most universities offer courses that examine particular political philosophers and their works in greater depth.
 This course is a preparation for more advanced work in the field.

-PREREQUISITES
+COURSE PREREQUISITES

 None.